sadiyafarheenp/SQL-practice/README.md

 # SQL-Queries

-These are the SQl Queries I used to fetch data from a database table using **PostgreSQL**
+These are the SQL queries I used to fetch data from a database table using **PostgreSQL**